raspibolt/raspibolt/guide/lightning/web-app.md

 ```
 ...
-added 307 packages from 224 contributors and audited 1648 packages in 2336.773s
+added 362 packages, and audited 363 packages in 12m

-7 packages are looking for funding
+24 packages are looking for funding
   run `npm fund` for details

-found 23 vulnerabilities (21 moderate, 2 high)
+found 0 vulnerabilities
-  run `npm audit fix` to fix them, or `npm audit` for details
 ```

 ### Configuration